Dutch rijksdaalder: Former colonies

 The Netherlands United East India Company (VOC) issued the rijksdaalder in the Cape Colony in the 17th century.
 The Dutch monetary system overseas of a rijksdaalder – or rixdollar – of 48 stuiver was continued in the Cape Province by the British in the early nineteenth century.

 In Ceylon, the VOC issued coins during the 18th century in denominations of 1/8 and 1 duit, 1/4, 1, 2 and 4 3/4 stuiver and 1 rijksdaalder.
 The currency derived from the Dutch rijksdaalder, although again the Dutch rijksdaalder was worth 50 stuiver and the Ceylon version 48 stuiver.
-After the British took over Ceylon, the rixdollar was the currency of Ceylon until 1828.
+After the British took over Ceylon and the rixdollar was the currency of Ceylon until 1828.
 The rixdollar was then replaced by the British pound at a rate of 1 rixdollar = 1 shilling 6 pence (£1 = 13 1/3 rixdollars).

-In Suriname the Surinamese Rijksdaalder circulated until 2004, when the Surinamese guilder was replaced by the Surinamese dollar.
-In the former Netherlands Antilles the rijksdaalder circulated until 2011.
-In that year the Netherlands Antillean guilder will be replaced by the American dollar and the Caribbean guilder.
+In Suriname, the Surinamese Rijksdaalder circulated until 2004, when the Surinamese guilder was replaced by the Surinamese dollar; the 250-cent coin, however, became revalued to SRD 2.50 and remains in circulation.
+In the former Netherlands Antilles, the rijksdaalder circulated until 2011: in that year the Netherlands Antillean guilder was replaced by the American dollar in the SABA municipalities, and the Caribbean guilder replaced the Antillean guilder in Curaçao and Sint Maarten in 2025.

+Aruba, which still uses their own currency, mints an Aruban ƒ 2 1/2 coin.

 Similar coins

 The similarly named Reichsthaler, riksdaler and rigsdaler were used in Germany and Austria-Hungary, Sweden, Denmark, and Norway, respectively.

-The American dollar is named after the Dutch daalder, the little brother of the rijksdaalder, with a value of 30 stuiver.